Conflict Reponse Fund in Ukraine and Poland

 Women survivors of sexual violence and those who’ve been displaced are finding it difficult to come to terms with their trauma.
 They need urgent psychological and medical help as well as vital practical support to rebuild their lives.

-To meet the urgent needs of these women, we've launched a Conflict Response Fund for Ukraine, led by our sister organisation, Žene za Žene International, in Bosnia and Herzegovina.
+To meet the urgent needs of these women, we've launched a Conflict Response Fund for Ukraine in 2022, led by our sister organisation, Žene za Žene International, in Bosnia and Herzegovina.

 Žene za Žene International's Director, Seida Sarić, who lived through the siege of Sarajevo and built up a highly effective programme for survivors of war in Bosnia and Herzegovina, is now leading our response to the needs of marginalised women in this war.